Doll Name Roxy

 Items not listed in Hasbro's box contents (not all dolls came with the same posters and inserts, this is a listing of what I got personally with my dolls)

-Box; First year Misfit box with flap, US version.
-(Assembled in China, packed in Hong Kong H22)
+Box: First year Misfit box with flap, US version.

-Insert - hot pink with attached clear acetate bonnet.
+Box liner: hot pink with attached clear acetate bonnet. (see more on Box Liners)

 MTV offer (US version)